alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-06-30-rule-on-hiring-people-to-recite-quran-for-the-dead.md

 note: true
 locale: en
 lang: en
-excerpt: Reciting the Qur'an for the souls of the dead or reciting it in the graves or hiring someone to recite it is an act of bid`ah and is not permissible.
+summary: Reciting the Qur'an for the souls of the dead or reciting it in the graves or hiring someone to recite it is an act of bid`ah and is not permissible.
 group6: true
 ---